ParasParajuli20/Cybersecurity-Journal/Navigating Nepal's Cybersecurity Laws: What Every Business Needs to Know.md

 - ✅ Develop security policies and incident response plans
 - ✅ Use firewalls, antivirus, encryption, and secure backups
 - ✅ Provide staff training and awareness sessions
-- ✅ Stay updated on new regulations (especially the **Data Protection Bill**)
+- ✅ Stay updated on new regulations (especially the Data Protection Bill)
 - ✅ Consult legal or cybersecurity professionals when needed

 ---

 ## 📌 Final Thoughts

-Cybersecurity is not just a tech issue—it’s a **business survival issue**.
+Cybersecurity is not just a tech issue—it’s a business survival issue.
 Nepal’s laws are catching up with the digital era, and it’s your responsibility as a business leader to keep pace.
 By staying informed, taking proactive steps, and building a culture of security, you’re not only complying with the law—but also gaining the trust of your customers, partners, and employees.

-If you need help getting started or understanding how these laws apply to your specific industry, don’t hesitate to reach out to a cybersecurity consultant or legal expert.
+If you need help getting started or understanding how these laws apply to your specific industry, don’t hesitate to reach out to a cybersecurity consultant.

 Let’s build a **safer digital Nepal**, together.